scale-it/algo-builder/docs/guide/signedTransaction.md

 # Multisignature

 Support of `SignedTransaction` objects in `Runtime` enables users to test their multisignatures.
-Again with the help of `algosdk` we can create multisignarue address, rekey an existing runtime account to this address and then sign transactions using multisignature accounts. `Runtime` verifies the signature and if its valid process the transaction.
+Again with the help of `algosdk` we can create multisignature address, rekey an existing runtime account to this address and then sign transactions using multisignature accounts. `Runtime` verifies the signature and if it's valid, it process the transaction.

 ## Example

-This example shows how to create a multisignature address using `algosdk`, rekey an existing runtime account to multisignautre, create a transaction and sign it using multisignature.
+This example shows how to create a multisignature address using `algosdk`, rekey an existing runtime account to multisignature, create a transaction and sign it using multisignature.
 For more details check the [algorand docs](https://developer.algorand.org/docs/get-details/transactions/signatures/#multisignatures).

 ```ts
 // create runtime